Code of Conduct

 • Any other conduct that could reasonably be considered inappropriate in a professional setting.

-Confidentiality, Data Protection and Privacy
+Confidentiality, Data Protection, and Management

 TheyDo BV classifies data and information systems in accordance with legal requirements, sensitivity, and business criticality in order to ensure that information is given the appropriate level of protection.
 Data owners are responsible for identifying any additional requirements for specific data or exceptions to standard handling requirements.